 - submit an annual compliance report and pay a compliance fee (only applied to HBB)

 - pay a haemovigilance fee (unless you are a facility)

 MHRA will inspect your organisation periodically depending on your organisation’s level of risk, which is based on information in your compliance reports.

 HBBs must send a blood compliance report to MHRA every year.
 This provides details about the activities you carry out, together with specific information relating to:

 The compliance report is used to assess your organisation for risk.
 The higher your risk rating the more likely your organisation is to be inspected.

-Blood facilities do not need to complete a compliance report for 2015 but must complete the blood facility declaration form, which should be filled in by facility managers and sent to MHRA.
+Blood facilities do not need to complete a compliance report for 2017 but must complete the blood facility declaration form, which should be filled in by facility managers and sent to firstname.lastname@example.org.